Arithmetic completely regular codes: Abstract

 \section{Abstract}

 In this paper, we explore completely regular codes in the Hamming graphs and related graphs.
-We focus on cartesian products of completely regular codes and products of their corresponding coset graphs in the additive case.
+Experimental evidence suggests that many completely regular codes have the property that the eigenvalues of the code are in arithmetic progression.
+In order to better understand these ``arithmetic completely regular codes'', we focus on cartesian products of completely regular codes and products of their corresponding coset graphs in the additive case.
+Employing earlier results, we are then able to prove a theorem which nearly classifies these codes in the case where the graph admits a completely regular partition into such codes (e.g, the cosets of some additive completely regular code).
 Connections to the theory of distance-regular graphs are explored and several open questions are posed.